 Messaging and Context

 A great deal of Joel's relevancy to us is contained in the idea and understanding of the phrase - "The Day of the Lord."
-I believe that Joel's "Day of the Lord" prophetic call is more relevant for us now than at any other point in the history of mankind - today is the day of salvation - tomorrow is not guaranteed.
+I believe that Joel's "Day of the Lord" as a prophetic call is more relevant for us now than at any other point in the history of mankind - today is the day of salvation - tomorrow is not guaranteed.
 But for us to gain better understanding, we might need to take a closer look.
-Remember that Joel's context for his message regarding The Day of the Lord was three-dimensional in two very significant ways:
+To begin I would like to propose that Joel's context for his message to Jerusalem regarding and imminent Day of the Lord was three-dimensional in two very significant ways:

-The Day of the Lord was never a one-time singular event or happening.
-For example; Judgment Day, Armageddon, or The Return of Christ.
+The Day of the Lord for Israel or for us is never a one-time singular event or happening.
+For example; Judgment Day, Armageddon, or The Return of Christ - events.
 Joel's Day of the Lord could describe any day, any moment, that God would so choose to initiate or effect His Will, His Word, or His Ways into the lives of any people in covenant or called by His Name.
 That could be past, present, future or, all three intersecting together.
-It could be judgment, reckoning, deliverance, salvation, corporate or personal.
+It could be judgment, reckoning, deliverance, worship or salvation.
+It could be intended corporately or personally.
 His Day - His Say - His Way.
 The Day of the Lord.
 Joel saw it coming!

-Once he had gotten Jerusalem's attention with detailed images of imminent terror and doom, Joel began to immediately prepare them for that Day.
+Once he had gotten Jerusalem's attention with the detailed images of imminent terror and doom, Joel began to immediately prepare them for that Day (that is what prophets, pastors, teachers, leaders do).
 History confirms that Joel was describing through a prophetic word of knowledge an actual Assyrian invasion that took place during the reign of King Hezekiah, in 701 B.C. (check out Isaiah 36-37).
 This invasion really happened - and Joel told all Jerusalem it would, before it did.
 True to His word, God allowed the Assyrians to ravage most of the land of both northern and southern kingdoms, but He miraculously chose to deliver Jerusalem from the devastation.
 Here is a very accurate biblical account of what Joel did and said in chapter two that makes his words relative to us today.
-After the shofars were blown to give specific immediate instruction there were three main things Joel told the people of Jerusalem as they gathered.
+After the shofars were blown to give purposes for gathering there were three main instructions Joel gave the people of Jerusalem.